usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

 We recommend identifying a location to store datasets you will want to use with Dioptra at this point and setting the ``datasets_directory`` variable accordingly.
 See the :ref:`Downloading the datasets <getting-started-acquiring-datasets>` section for more details.

-Once you have configured your deployment, continue following the instructions for initialzing and starting your deployment below.
+Once you have configured your deployment, continue following the instructions for initializing and starting your deployment below.

 .. code:: sh